GouthamJS/PowerBi-Dashboards/README.md

-# Interactive Dashboards Using Power BI
+# PowerBi-Dashboards (Interactive Dashboard Using Power BI)

-Welcome to the Interactive Dashboards Using Power BI repository! 🎨📊 This repository showcases visually appealing and interactive dashboards created using Power BI, designed to extract meaningful insights from datasets across various domains.
+Welcome to the PwerBi-Dashboards (Interactive Dashboard Using Power BI) repository! 🎨📊 This repository showcases visually appealing and interactive dashboards created using Power BI, designed to extract meaningful insights from datasets across various domains.

 ## Dataset used
 1. Ecommerce Sale- <a href="https://github.com/GouthamJS/PowerBi-Dashboards/tree/main/Ecommerce%20Sales/Dataset">Dataset</a>